 - You may have limited opportunities at the microphone.
-If you want to do multiple things (ask questions, amend the motion, comments) be prepared and prioritize what you want to do. - If you have a personal interest in an article that you are speaking on for example, you are an abutter to a parcel being discussed it is considered polite (but it is not required) to mention that interest. - If you are the sponsor of an article and want to give a presentation, attend the Stow Town Officials Working Session (STOWS) meeting convened by the Moderator before Town Meeting.
+If you want to do multiple things (ask questions, amend the motion, comments) be prepared and prioritize what you want to do. - Since you will be limited to one follow up question, you will not be able to "press" a town official for an answer that you deem satisfactory.
+If you receive an answer that you deem to be unresponsive, use your follow up to either (1) ask the question again, perhaps more specifically; or (2) point out to your fellow residents that your question was not answered by stating politely "I don't think that answered my question, but thank you." - If you have a personal interest in an article that you are speaking on for example, you are an abutter to a parcel being discussed it is considered polite (but it is not required) to mention that interest. - If you are the sponsor of an article and want to give a presentation, attend the Stow Town Officials Working Session (STOWS) meeting convened by the Moderator before Town Meeting.